Naturism: Croatia

-Croatia is world-famous for naturism, which accounts for about 15% of its tourism industry.
+Croatia is world famous for naturism, which accounts for about 15% of its tourism industry.
 It was also the first European country to develop commercial naturist resorts.
-During a 1936 Adriatic cruise, King Edward VIII and Wallis Simpson stopped at a beach on the island of Rab where King Edward obtained a special permission from the local government to swim naked, thereby designating it the world's first official nude beach.
+During a 1936 Adriatic cruise, King Edward VIII and Wallis Simpson stopped at a beach on the island of Rab where King Edward obtained special permission from the local government to swim naked.
+This event marked the beginning of nudist tourism in Croatia.

 Finland

 In Finnish culture, nudism is considered to be a relatively normal way to live.
 It is not uncommon to see entire families spending time together naked.
-Families may be naked while bathing in a sauna, swimming in a pool, or playing on a beach, and it is not unusual to see children playing naked in a family yard for example.
+Families may be naked while bathing, in a sauna, swimming in a pool, or playing on a beach, and it is not unusual to see children playing naked in a family yard for example.
 Nudity as a whole is considered less taboo than in many other countries.